-Second, non-face-to-face transactions pose higher risks compared with other transactions as the absence of direct contact with transaction counterparts limits the availability of information on the counterparts compared with face-to-face transactions and makes it impossible to make judgment as to the doubtful points of transactions based on direct checks regarding the counterparts' identification documents, gender, facial features, and verbal and physical behavior, etc.
+Second, non-face-to-face transactions pose higher risks compared with other transactions as the absence of direct contact with transaction counterparts limits the availability of information on the

 Third, remittances to countries and regions where entities and persons subject to asset freezing and other measures for their involvement in the development, possession and export of WMDs (nuclear, chemical and biological weapons) and to the neighboring countries may include transactions that are equivalent to PF regardless of whether the funds are sourced from legitimate or illegitimate activity, so overseas remittances involve high risk compared with other transactions.
 Indeed, there are neighboring and third countries and regions that have not prohibited the entry and departure of persons of North Korea nationality, and some of those countries and regions accept workers from North Korea.
-Remittances made from Japan to persons of North Korea nationality located in those countries and regions may include transactions that are equivalent to PF regardless of whether the funds are sourced from legitimate or illegitimate activity.
-From that viewpoint, remittances made to persons of North Korea nationality located in neighboring countries involve high risk.
+Remittances made from Japan to persons of North Korean nationality located in those countries and regions may include transactions that are equivalent to PF regardless of whether the funds are sourced from legitimate or illegitimate activity.
+From that viewpoint, remittances made to persons of North Korean nationality located in neighboring countries involve high risk.

 Moreover, in Japan, there are high-quality, high-technology, dual-use products that can be used for both civilian and military applications.
 When those products have been procured for the purpose of WMD development through the use of Japanese infrastructure, it becomes difficult to identify the purposes and routes of import and export while evidence destruction and sanctions evasion and circumvention become easy.
 Therefore, trade in dual-use products is considered to be a PF threat.
 Japan also possesses information related to advanced technologies used around the world and manufactures cutting-edge, high-performance products.
 Some of those technological information and products may be diverted to military applications depending on the method of use.
-Attention should be paid to import and export transactions related to dual-use products and transactions related to technology transfers that contribute to WMD development.
+The areas where Japan has a technological advantage include manufacturing equipment/parts/materials/devices, and aircraft parts/materials, and those technologies are liable to become targets of technology acquisition and are at a particularly high risk of technology leakage.62 Attention should be paid to import and export transactions related to dual-use products and transactions related to technology transfers that contribute to WMD development.